arangodb-helper/arangodb/docs/Manual/Administration/Starter/Removal.md

 or when it has already been removed.

 It is not possible to remove machines that have an agent on it!
+Use the [recovery procedure](./Recovery.md) if you have a failed machine with an agent on it.

 Note that it is highly recommended to remove a machine while it is still running.